-The International Baccalaureate (IB) Programme is a course of study in which students have the opportunity to take classes that emphasize research skills, internationalism, critical thinking, the application of knowledge, intercultural understanding, and interdisciplinary learning.
-The IB Programme underscores the importance of the development of a well-rounded student.
+The International Baccalaureate (IB) Programme is a rigorous college preparatory course of study respected by leading universities across the globe.
+In the program, students will develop intercultural understanding, open-mindedness, and the attitudes necessary to respect and evaluate a range of points of view.
 Starting in August of 2019, all of Dublin City School's IB Programme courses will be offered at the Emerald Campus.

 Group 3.
 Individuals and Societies (Social Studies)